instana/helm-charts/instana-agent/README.md

 This configuration will be used for all Instana Agents on all nodes.
 Visit the [agent configuration documentation](https://docs.instana.io/setup_and_manage/host_agent/#agent-configuration-file) for more details on configuration options.

 _Note:_ This Helm Chart does not support configuring [Multiple Configuration Files](https://www.instana.com/docs/setup_and_manage/host_agent/configuration#multiple-configuration-files).

+### Agent Pod Sizing

+The `agent.pod.requests.cpu`, `agent.pod.requests.memory`, `agent.pod.limits.cpu` and `agent.pod.limits.memory` settings allow you to change the sizing of the `instana-agent` pods.
+If you are using the [Kubernetes Sensor Deployment](#kubernetes-sensor-deployment) functionality, you may be able to reduce the default amount of resources, and especially memory, allocated to the Instana agents that monitor your applications.
+Actual sizing data depends very much on how many pods, containers and applications are monitored, and how much traces they generate, so we cannot really provide a rule of thumb for the sizing.

 ### Bring your own Keys secret